seanbaxter/DirectXShaderCompiler/docs/HowToUseAttributes.rst

 Introduction
 ============

-Attributes in LLVM have changed in some fundamental ways.
+Attributes in LLVM37 have changed in some fundamental ways.
 It was necessary to do this to support expanding the attributes to encompass more than a handful of attributes --- e.g. command line options.
 The old way of handling attributes consisted of representing them as a bit mask of values.
 This bit mask was